MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 ## -description

 The **ACX_PROPERTY_ITEM** structure describes the ACX request property item.
+A Property represents a capability or control-state setting that belongs to a kernel streaming object, such as a filter or pin.
+For more information, see [KS Properties](/windows-hardware/drivers/stream/ks-properties).

 ## -struct-fields

 ### -field Set

-TBD - A set of methods defined as a TBD  KSMethodSet ID that are TBD.
+TBD - Specifies a GUID that identifies a kernel streaming property item set.
+For example, the KSPIN_INTERFACE structure describes a specific interface within an interface set.
+For more information, see [KSPROPERTY structure](/windows-hardware/drivers/stream/ksproperty-structure).

 ### -field Id

-TBD - The KSMethod ID that will be TBD.
+Specifies the member of the property set.
+For KSPIN_MEDIUM, identifies a unique connection on the bus.
+For KSPIN_INTERFACE, specifies the ID number of this particular interface within the interface set.

 ### -field Flags

-The Flags field can be used to set the following Flags defined in the AcxRequest header.
+The Flags field is used to set the following Flags defined in the AcxRequest header.

 ```cpp
 #define ACX_PROPERTY_ITEM_FLAG_NONE             0x00000000